 The first step in your search for a new bed should be deciding which type of mattress piques your interest.
 There are four main types of mattresses sold today— memory foam, latex, hybrid, and innerspring— and each has a unique feel.

 Innerspring mattresses were the most common up until around a decade ago.
 These beds are characterized by a pocketed coil system and do not contain any foam layers.
 Any cushioning comfort you receive from an innerspring mattress comes from its cover.
 These beds don’t usually contour to your body, so they aren’t the best for pain relief.

 We hesitate to recommend innerspring mattresses to seniors, as they are not designed for pain management.
-However, the Saatva innerspring we featured is an exception to our rule, due to its contouring micro-coils and luxurious design.

 If you desire the bounciness of an innerspring, choose a hybrid mattress.
 Hybrid mattresses combine foam layers and a pocketed coil system to create a cushioning but responsive sleeping surface.
 These beds are contouring to alleviate aches and pains, but still bouncy enough where you can comfortably move in the mattress.